lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 .. code-block:: Python

    # we want a total of 200 images after the first iteration (50 new samples)
-   # this time, we use the CORAL sampler and provide a scorer to the query
+   # this time, we use the CORAL selection strategy and provide a scorer to the query
-   config = SamplerConfig(n_samples=200, method=SamplingMethod.CORAL, name='al-iteration-1')
+   config = SelectionConfig(n_samples=200, method=SamplingMethod.CORAL, name='al-iteration-1')
    al_agent.query(sampler_config, scorer)

    labeled_set_iteration_1 = al_agent.labeled_set